Vegetable gardens come in all shapes and sizes. Vegetable gardens can be just as creative and attractive as ornamental flower gardens.

 This rainbow Swiss chard was recently planted in these strawberry pots, but once they fill out, they will be even more attractive.
 And as you harvest the outer leaves, new leaves will fill in, keeping the plants fresh looking and lush.

 Containers can be moved about to take full advantage of the sun.
 You can plant one type of vegetable per container or mix things up.
-A downside is that the soil in containers tends to dry out quickly and you may need to water every day.Continue to 3 of 10 below.
+A downside is that the soil in containers tends to dry out quickly and you may need to water it every day.Continue to 2 of 9 below.

 Hanging Garden of Vegetables

-There's no gardening rule that says hanging baskets have to be flowers.
+There is no gardening rule that says hanging baskets have to be flowers.
 Most vegetables will work in hanging planters, too.
-You may even get a better yield, thanks to the heat that is being reflected back off the wall.
+You may even get a better yield, due in part to the heat that is being reflected back off the wall.

-You can use any type of container you like, from old buckets to recycled soda bottles, even expensive ceramic bowls.
+You can use any type of container you like, from old buckets to recycled soda bottles, and even expensive ceramic bowls.
 Just remember that the containers will get heavy when they are full of wet soil and fruiting plants.
-This gardener has attached strong horizontal boards across... the wall to hang the baskets on.Continue to 4 of 10 below.
+This gardener has hung baskets attached to strong horizontal boards along a wall.Continue to 3 of 9 below.